Canon R5 vs Sony A7S II

 Studio photographers will appreciate that the Canon R5 (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The R5 is a recent model that features in the current product line-up of Canon.
-In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A7S II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the R5 and A7S II can be found, respectively, in the Canon R5 Manual (free pdf) or the online Sony A7S II Manual.

 So how do things add up?
 Is there a clear favorite between the Canon R5 and the Sony A7S II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.